Canon M200 vs Olympus PEN-F

 It is notable that the PEN-F has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M200 does not feature such an accessory-socket.

-Both the M200 and the PEN-F are recent models that are part of the current product line-up.
-The M200 replaced the earlier Canon M100, while the PEN-F does not have a direct predecessor.
+The M200 is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M200 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.